tatami-inc/tatami/README.md

 }
 ```

-The `tatami::MyopicDenseExtractor::fetch()` method returns a pointer to an array of length equal to the number of columns that contains each row's contents.
+The `tatami::MyopicDenseExtractor::fetch()` method returns a pointer to the row's contents.
 In some matrix representations (e.g., `DenseMatrix`), the returned pointer directly refers to the matrix's internal data store.
 However, this is not the case in general so we need to allocate a buffer of appropriate length (`buffer`) in which the dense contents can be stored;
-if this buffer is used, the returned pointer refers to the buffer start.
+if this buffer is used, the returned pointer refers to the start of the buffer.
-Users can also use `tatami::MyopicDenseExtractor::fetch_copy()` if they want to force a copy of the row contents into the buffer, regardless of the representation.

 Alternatively, we could extract sparse columns via `tatami::MyopicSparseExtractor::fetch()`,
 which returns a `tatami::SparseRange` containing pointers to arrays of (structurally non-zero) values and their row indices.